BEETL/BEETL/doc/BEETL.md

 BEETL: Burrows-Wheeler Extended Tool Library
 ============================================

-Copyright (c) 2013 Illumina, Inc.
+Copyright (c) 2011-2014 Illumina, Inc.

-This software is covered by the "Illumina Non-Commercial Use Software and Source Code License Agreement" and any user of this software or source file is bound by the terms therein.
+This software is covered by the "BSD 2-Clause License" (see accompanying LICENSE file) and any user of this software or source file is bound by the terms therein.

 Description